Required security profile permissions: Skills Edit

 If you enable both Deliver Numbers Serially and Enable Priority-Based Blending, and you want the experience to be interruptible, you must select Priority Interrupt.
 Note that doing so applies the value set in Priority Initial Priority to all records in the skill.

-Specifies that the system should automatically dial phone numbers of contacts from a calling list and either play a pre-recorded message or initiate an IVRA phone menu that allows callers to interact through voice commands and key inputs to route the call appropriately. menu for the contact.
+Specifies that the system should automatically dial phone numbers of contacts from a calling list and either play a pre-recorded message or initiate an IVRInteractive Voice Response; an automated phone menu that allows callers to interact through voice commands, key inputs, or both, to obtain information, route an inbound voice call, or both. menu for the contact.
 When you select this option, you must type the number of portsWhere information transfers, over a network, between a computer and a server. to use for agentlessContacts made without a live agent for tasks such as one-way delivery of information or messages.. dialing.
-The number must be below the maximum ports you have configured for your business unitHigh-level organizational grouping used to manage technical support, billing, and global settings for your NICE inContact environment.
+The number must be below the maximum ports you have configured for your business unitFile format associated with Microsoft Excel; may also be expressed as .xlsx.
 This value determines the maximum number of ports this skill is allowed to use to complete the delivery of the desired message.

 If you are creating a Personal Connection SMS skill, Agentless indicates that the sole purpose of the skill is to send a text message to each record.
 If you do not select Agentless in an SMS skill, you can still set up SMS in the cadence of the skill to include SMS along with Personal Connection phone calls to the records configured with both voice and SMS destinations.
 PC sends these text messages without involving an agent but it requires that an agent be logged in for the message to be sent.